Cheap vs expensive guitars

 Location & luthier

-Where a guitar is made also plays a massive part in how much a guitar costs.
+Location also plays a massive part in how much a guitars costs.
 Japan, North America, England and Western Europe are famous for producing reliable, well-made guitars.
 Luthiers in these parts of the world create uniquely designed guitars using only the best quality materials.

 The sound test